AtheosGame/AtheosGame.github.io/Game/GameplayMechanics/Maps.md

 Dungeon Maps are NFTs that can be owned and traded.

-Dungeon Maps can be purchased via the vendor NPC for a fixed [$Souls](https://atheosgame.github.io/tokenomics/soulstoken/) price depending on the dungeon level, traded in the marketplace or traded in-game between players.
+Dungeon Maps can be purchased via the vendor NPC for a fixed [$Souls](https://atheosgame.github.io/tokenomics/soulstoken/) price depending on the dungeon difficulty, traded in the marketplace or traded in-game between players.

 There are three types of maps:

-**1. Seasonal maps:** These are not unique and can always be bought/sold at the vendor for **$SOULS**.
+**1. Seasonal maps:** These are not unique and can always be bought/sold at the vendor for [$Souls](https://atheosgame.github.io/tokenomics/soulstoken/).
 These maps lead to the common Dungeons of the game which are linked to the current Season.

 **2. Unique maps:** These are unique maps that can be found as droppable loot during dungeon runs, they have a limited number of uses.